 - Flour for dusting

-- Stir until dough starts to come together and pull away from the sides.
+Stir until dough starts to come together and looks shaggy.
+Add more milk, if needed.